Boost App Downloads with App Store Localization

-App localization is the process of making your app available in several languages.
-However, app localization does not only consist of simple translations - you also need to work on the content itself.
+App store localization is the process of making your app available in several languages.
+However, app localization does not only consist of simple translations – you also need to work on the content itself.
 The process implies an in-depth understanding of the target market’s cultural norms, societal attitudes, and unique views on the content of the app or game.
-Localization involves adapting your app or game to a specific country, culture, and population.
-This consists of four levels: Minimum Viable Translation (MVL); Localization and Optimization of Metadata; Culturalization of Creatives; and Culturalization of in-app content.
+App store localization involves adapting your app or game to a specific country, culture, and population.
+This consists of four levels:

-So, despite today’s rapid globalization, cultural and linguistic barriers remain and make localization even more important than it ever was.
-And although English is perceived as today’s global language, it is only spoken by 25% of the population - a figure that is continuously declining due to the rise of other world languages.
+So, despite today’s rapid globalization, cultural and linguistic barriers remain and make app localization even more important than it ever was.
+Although English is perceived as today’s global language, it is only spoken by 25% of the population – a figure that is continuously declining due to the rise of other world languages.
 Having a localized app store presence can help you break cultural and linguistic barriers, succeed in new markets, increase conversion, and boost your app’s chances of being featured.
-In fact, in both app stores some local editorial teams even make localization a requirement.
+In fact, on both the App Store and Google Play, some local editorial teams even make localization a requirement.

 If you consider expanding your app or game in other countries, you will need to optimize and localize your app.
 As a result, you need to meet the local linguistic and cultural requirements to maximize your app’s performance and boost downloads.

 Today, the App Store is available in 40 languages and the Google Play Store is available in 51 languages.
 This provides many opportunities to grow your app worldwide and reach a global audience.
-While there are a lot of languages to choose from, it is important to select the language (or set of languages) that will boost your app’s visibility and downloads the most in the app stores because localization requires a lot of resources.
+While there are a lot of languages to choose from, it is important to select the language (or set of languages) that will boost your app’s visibility and downloads on the app stores.
+This is because localization requires a lot of resources.

 So, how should you pick the language (or set of languages) that will be the most impactful and beneficial for your app or game?
 This decision will depend on your broader internationalization strategy, which should incorporate many different factors.
 In particular, you should consider total addressable market size, monetization capabilities, your app’s genre, and available internal resources.
 However, to help you make your selection, we have looked at various other factors you can consider.

-Note: In both stores, you can set one primary locale (usually en-US or en-UK) as the default locale in case a user browses the store in a region that you did not localize for.
+Expert TipOn both the app stores, you can set one primary locale (usually en-US or en-UK) as the default locale in case a user browses the store in a region that you did not localize for.